-All staff that have direct working with children should have access and have read Part one OR Annex A and Annex B (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
+All staff that have direct working with children should have access and have read Part one OR Annex A and Annex B (which provides further information on specific forms of abuse and safeguarding issues) of this statutory guidance.
 Those staff who do not work directly with children should read either Part one or Annex A (a condensed version of Part one) of this guidance.
-This is entirely a matter for the school or college and will be based on their assessment of which guidance will be most effective for their staff to safeguard and promote the welfare of children.
-All Staff should also have the opportunity to seek clarity from designated staff for any content.
+This is entirely a matter for the school and it is decided that ALL staff should read Part one of KCSIE 2022 unless there are justified reasons for specific posts.
+All Staff have the opportunity to seek clarity from designated staff for any content.
 This is to assist staff to understand their role and discharge their responsibilities as set out in this guidance.